rongkangw/tp/docs/UserGuide.md

 * Adds an event to the club book.
 * The new event can be found at the end of the list.
-* If multiple `EVENTROLE`s are specified, the app sorts them in lexographical order.
+* If multiple `EVENTROLE`s are specified, the app displays them in lexographical order.

 Examples:
 * `addEvent n/Orientation f/15/10/2025 d/For freshmen r/facilitator r/gamemaster`